onlyjazz/flask-docs/docs/apiflows.md

 For example:
 #### /edc/study/extract-data
-This API extracts EDC data of each table/view/function (like functionName()) and returns a json structure.
+This API extracts EDC data of each table/view/function (i.e. functionName()) and returns a json structure.

-fromDate, toDate, sort, filters and inputVariables(if tableName is a function) are optional values.
+fromDate, toDate, sort, filters and inputVariables are optional values if tableName is a function.

-Filters and inputVariable json objects: The key is the column name/input variable name in the EDC PostgreSQL database, the json value is the corresponding value (like where site = XXX)/ input value in function (like schema.function(XXX)).
+Filters and inputVariable json objects: The key is the column name/input variable name in the EDC PostgreSQL database, the json value is the corresponding value (like where site = XXX)/ input value in function (i.e. schema.function(XXX)).

 !!!example